As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 DiscoverEU, is back in 2020 and it’s offering more passes than ever before.
 The next round of applications will open in March 2020, read on to find out more details and how to apply.

-If you’re not familiar with #freeinterrail, it is a new European Union scheme offering a free interrail pass for EU citizens or those legally residing within the EU for their 18th birthday, the scheme is aptly named #freeinterrail.
+If you’re not familiar with DiscoverEU, it’s a European Union scheme offering a free interrail pass for EU citizens or those legally residing within the EU at the age of 18.

-The scheme is launching in 2018 to those born in the year 2000, you will need to be 18 on 1st July 2018 in order to apply.
-The scheme will continue as a pilot with 30,000 recipients each year until 2020, however it is part of a wider EU proposal that could eventually see all 18 year olds receive this incredible opportunity rather than a select number of applicants.
+It is expected that the scheme will continue as a pilot until the end of 2020, however it’s part of a wider EU proposal that could eventually see all 18 year olds receive this incredible opportunity rather than a select number of applicants.

 In order to be eligible for the scheme, you must meet the following criteria:

 - Be an EU citizen or legally residing within the EU

 - Be 18 years old to apply for free rail travel, there are cut off dates for each round

 - Round 1: Must be 18 as of 1st Jul 2018